ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

    resource would return for missing or invalid input (see
    {{RFC7285}}).

+Furthermore, it is RECOMMENDED that the server uses the following HTTP codes to indicate other errors, with the media type "application/alto-error+json".

+-  429 (Too Many Requests): when the number of TIPS views open requests exceeds server threshold.
+Server may indicate when to re-try the request in the "Re-Try After" headers.

 ##  Open Example

 For simplicity, assume that the ALTO server is using the Basic